-Globespinning’s creators wanted to develop an easy to use mobile application, that allowed users to carefully plan out their trips from knowledgeable insights and document them in the process.
+Globespinning’s creators wanted to develop an easy-to-use mobile application that would allow users to carefully plan out their trips with help from other users’ knowledge, and then document their own trip.

-From their personal experience, they had the hypotheses that users would feel more comfortable making important decisions regarding a trip if those decisions were based on recommendations from people the users know and respect.
-They believed the “word-of-mouth” notion would play an important role and would set this product apart from any other available in the market at the time.
+From personal experience, they had a hypothesis that users would feel more comfortable making important decisions about a trip if those decisions were based on recommendations from people they knew and respected.
+They also believed that word-of-mouth would play an important role in setting the product apart from any other available in the market at the time.

 Project goals and objectives

-Our goal as a UX design studio was to polish their view of the potential of the product, define a clear user flow within the app, organize and discuss the planned functionalities and create a visually appealing interface.
+Our goal as a UX design studio was to elevate the founders’ vision of the potential of the product by determining key features to include, defining clear user flows within the app, organizing the planned functionalities, and creating a visually appealing interface.

 The features to be included were:

 Includes user’s personalized globe with places to go (green pins) and places visited (red pins).
-Users can search or spin the globe to see postcards of a destination.
-Postcards can be collected to create the itinerary for a future trip.
+Users can search or spin the globe to see postcards (imagery) of a destination.
+Postcards can be collected to create an itinerary for a future trip.

-The founders of Globespinning provided a very detailed set of documentation to illustrate their vision of the product.
-The documentation included low resolution wireframes and notes.
+The founders of Globespinning provided a very detailed set of materials to us to illustrate their vision of the product, including low resolution wireframes and notes.

-From these documents we started working on the Information Architecture for the app.
-This phase went through a series of revisions and corrections in order to improve the user flow and to make the app as simple and clear as possible.
-We revised the proposed adjustments with the client and agreed on a set navigation that included the intended features.
+From these documents we started working on the information architecture for the app.
+This phase went through a series of revisions and corrections that improved the user flow and made the app as simple and clear as possible.
+We revised our proposed adjustments with the client and agreed on a set navigation that included the planned features.

 Interaction design phase

-Once the app map was approved, we started our Interaction Design work.
-We created detailed and color coded wireframes that displayed the structure and functionality embedded in each screen of the app.
+Once the app map was approved, we started our interaction design work.
+We created detailed and color-coded wireframes that displayed the structure and functionalities embedded in each screen of the app.

-We created around 80 screens, that were changed many times along the process.
-Through very thorough client meetings, we discussed step by step the different use cases of the app and cleansed the app of any miscellaneous features to leave only the core features necessary for the MVP.
-Some screens were set aside, others were combined and some were added.
+We designed around 80 screens, which were changed many times along the way.
+During very thorough client meetings, we discussed the different use cases of the app and cleansed it of all miscellaneous features to leave only the core features necessary for the MVP.
+Some screens were set aside, others were combined, and some were added.